 Guinness Draught Ale

-This Irish classic clocks in with a calorie count similar to Curley’s (35 per 100 milliliters, which translates to about 120 calories per 12 ounces).
-As an extra bonus, there is a lot of research that suggests this St. Patty’s Day staple may be good for you in other ways—like warding off heart attack-causing clots and providing iron and protein—too.
+This Irish classic clocks in with a calorie count similar to Curley’s (about 120 calories per 12 ounces).
+As an extra bonus, there’s research to suggest this St. Paddy’s Day staple may be good for you in other ways, potentially warding off heart attack-causing clots and providing iron and protein.
 Guess that old advertising campaign was on to something.

-This cocktail, consisting of a shot of Irish whiskey (like Jameson), ginger ale, and lime juice, certainly isn’t harmless—it contains about 200 calories and 25 grams of sugar—but it’s certainly a step up from fat- and calorie-laden drinks made with things like Bailey’s Irish Cream and chocolate liqueur.
-And if you really feel you must, you could always swap regular ginger ale out for a diet version.
+This cocktail, consisting of a shot of Irish whiskey, ginger ale, and lime juice, certainly isn’t harmless—it contains about 200 calories and 25 grams of sugar—but it’s a step up from fat- and calorie-laden drinks made with Bailey’s Irish Cream or chocolate liqueur.

 Okay, so there’s no way a drink that contains Irish cream liqueur and Irish whiskey is going to be healthy.
-But if you hold the whipped cream and sugar, this drink isn’t your worst choice (especially if you’re starting your festivities early in the day).
+But if you hold the whipped cream and sugar, this drink isn’t your worst choice—especially if you’re starting your festivities early in the day.
 An even better choice?
-Brew Irish breakfast tea and add a shot of Irish whiskey and some lemon juice for a drink that rings in at only 80 calories.
+Combine Irish breakfast tea, a shot of Irish whiskey, and some lemon juice for a drink that rings in at only 80 calories.

 It’s no-frills and, we admit, not the most exciting of cocktails, but it gets the job done with minimal damage to your calorie count.
-Simply mix Jameson with a splash of club soda and lemon and enjoy knowing you won’t wake up with a beer belly.
+Simply mix Jameson, or any Irish whiskey, with a splash of club soda and lemon.

-Get your dose of St. Patrick’s Day green (and a sweet taste) without packing on the pounds.
+Get your dose of St. Patrick’s Day green without packing on the pounds.
 Simply mix 3/4 of an ounce of vodka, half an ounce of creme de menthe, and club soda for a cocktail that rings in at about 150 calories.